madeso/cz/ideas/ideas/buddy functions - local functions.md

 }
 ```

-Why?
+## Why?
 To reduce indenting with 1 step for local functions...

+### Design issue
-Design issue: can a buddy function call another buddy function?
+Can a buddy function call another buddy function?
 How much do we gain with this compared to just not exposing a function outside the current "module".